graffiti-garden/tracker-server/README.md

 - Rather than sending batched announcements, this tracker pushes individual peer changes as they occur.
 This reduces traffic when peers are subscribed to many hashes with relatively static peers.
 - Announcement and subscription are separated.
 This reduces traffic when peers are seeding vastly more data than they are leeching.

-The docker compose file also launches a [PeerJS server](https://github.com/peers/peerjs-server) instance to allow peers to connect after finding each other via the tracker.
-The tracker is served at `tracker.DOMAIN` and PeerJS at `peerjs.DOMAIN`.

 ## API

 ### Establishing Connection